 - Preheat oven to 450°F with rack in the middle position.
 Line a half-sheet pan with aluminum foil (for easy clean-up).

-- Toss green beans with olive oil and scatter on the sheet pan.
+- Toss green beans with olive oil and scatter between two unlined sheet pans.
 Better to have overlapping beans than everything squished into a single layer.
 Sprinkle with about 1 teaspoon of kosher salt.
-Transfer to the oven and cook for 10 minutes.
+Transfer to the oven and cook for 5 minutes.

-- Stir and redistribute beans on the pan.
-Drizzle with seasame oil.
-Return to the oven for an additional 10-12 minutes.
+- Swap and rotate the sheet pans.
+Return to the oven for an additional 5 minutes.

 - Remove pan from the oven to a cooling rack.
-Sprinkle with toasted sesame seeds and freshly ground black pepper.
+Drizzle with sesame oil, sprinkle with toasted sesame seeds and freshly ground black pepper.
 Transfer to a serving dish and enjoy.

 After trimming the green beans I use a salad spinner to rinse off any dust that clings to them.
 Fill the salad spinner with water, add the beans and swish them about.
 Lift out the perforated basket and dump the water.
 Refill with water and repeat until the water runs clean.
 Then give the beans a couple of spins to get rid of excess moisture.
 You’ll want to keep a hand on top of the spinner though or it might fling itself off the counter.